axemonk/Excel-formula/README.md

 ## Usage

-1. In Sublime, open, navigate to, or create a '.txt' file containing the Excel formulae you wish to be highlighted.
+1. In Sublime, open or navigate to a `.txt` file containing the Excel formulae you wish to be highlighted (or create a new file with `CTRL+N`).
 2. Activation options:
    - Select the "Excel formula" syntax option from the syntax selection menu at the bottom right of Sublime Text.